Dr Jade Du

 Cantonese, Mandarin, Hakka, English, Japanese

-Interpreting studies in various settings (including but not limited to legal and healthcare interpreting), legal translation, language and law (forensic linguistics), sociolinguistics, IP law, linguistic ethnography, discourse analysis, language ideologies, multilingualism, corpus linguistics
+Interpreting studies in various settings (including but not limited to court interpreting, legal/ healthcare interpreting), interpreter education, translation and law, language and law (forensic linguistics), sociolinguistics, linguistic ethnography, discourse analysis, language ideologies, corpus linguistics, gender studies

 Research webpage: https://www.researchgate.net/profile/Jade_B_Y_Du